-Hotel Motel Excise Tax: The hotel motel excise tax is due and payable by the 20th day of each month for the prior monthly period.
+Hotel Motel Excise Tax Payments: The hotel motel excise tax is due and payable by the 20th day of each month for the prior monthly period.
 For example, taxes for lodging during September are due by the 20th of October.
 An online form and manual form for reporting and paying monthly hotel motel taxes can be found at Pay Local Excise Taxes on the Finance webpage.

-Business Occupation Tax Certificate: Athens-Clarke County Business Occupation Tax Certificates are required for short term rentals.
+Business Occupation Tax Certificate: Athens-Clarke County Business Occupation Tax Certificates are required for short term rental operators.
 This tax application form can be found at Apply for or Renew Business Tax Certificate on the Finance webpage (Note: instructions for completing the Business Occupation Tax Application begin on page 7 of the form.)